-Established in 1997, Palm Hills Developments (PHD) is one of the leading listed and publicly traded real estate developers in the Egyptian stock exchange with a market capitalization of close to EGP 7.3 billion.
-The company builds integrated communities and has one of the largest and most diversified land bank portfolios, spreading over 27 million square meters in Egypt, including 5 million sqm in Saudi Arabia.
+Established in 1997, Palm Hills Developments (PHD) is one of the leading listed and publicly traded real estate developers in the Egyptian stock exchange with a market capitalization of close to EGP 10 billion.
+The company builds integrated communities and has one of the largest and most diversified land bank portfolios, spreading over 40 million square meters, including 5 million sqm in Saudi Arabia.
 The company's product offerings include primary homes in both West Cairo and East Cairo, as well as secondary homes by the Mediterranean Sea, North Coast.
-As of Q32016, PHD delivered more than 5,754 units within its developments, including more than 1,500 units in 11 completed projects.
-PHD currently has 14 projects under development, 6 projects in West Cairo, 6 projects in East Cairo and 2 projects in the North Coast.
-It has a sales backlog exceeding EGP 9.3 million.
+As of Sept.
+2017, PHD delivered 7,236 units within its developments, including 3,285 units in 12 completed projects.
+PHD currently has 11 projects under development, and 5 new projects.
+It has a sales backlog of EGP 11.5 billion.

-PHD and three of its subsidiaries - New East Cairo for Real Estate Development, Palm Hills Middle East Real Estate Investment Company, and Rakeen Egypt Company, are the originators of the 465 installment-sale contracts.
-The four companies will act as Servicers on behalf of the SPV.
-According to the Servicing Agreement between the Servicers and Sarwa Securitization Company (SPV) dated 19/12/2016, the Servicers will be responsible for collecting any of the bounced cheques for the installments under each one of the 465 securitized contracts, and transfer such collections immediately (within maximum 3 business days) to the account of the SPV held with the Custodian (AAIB) for the benefit of the bondholders.
+PHD and two of its subsidiaries - New East Cairo for Real Estate Development, and Rakeen Egypt Company, are the originators of the 232 installment-sale contracts.
+The three companies will act as Servicers on behalf of the SPV.
+According to the Servicing Agreement between the Servicers and Sarwa Securitization Company (SPV) dated 28/02/2018, the Servicers will be responsible for collecting any of the bounced cheques for the installments under each one of the 232 securitized contracts, and transfer such collections immediately (within maximum 3 business days) to the account of the SPV held with the Custodian (AAIB) for the benefit of the bondholders.